opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 In SDX portal, Agency A will create a Project "Rainfall" and create topic about total rainfall for the month and publish it.

-A subscription approval is needed for other agency (Agency B) to subscribes to this topic.
+A subscription approval is needed for another agency (Agency B) to subscribes to this topic.

 *How to create a project:*